festvox/datasets-CMU_DoG/README.md

     * 'rating': A number from 1 or 2 or 3.
 A larger number means the quality of the conversation is better.
     * 'uid1LogInTime', 'uid1LogOutTime', 'uid2LogInTime', 'uid2LogOutTime': The log in and log out time of user1 and user2.
 Any of the field could be missing due to some technical issue.
     * 'uid1response', 'uid2response': a json object contains the status and response of user after finishing the conversation.
 Fields in the object includes
-      * 'type': should be one of ['finish', 'abadon','abandonWithouAnsweringFeedbackQuestion']. 'finish' means the user successfully finishes the conversation, either by completing 12 or 15 turns or in the way that the other user leaves the conversation first. 'abandon' means the user abandons the conversation in the middle, but entering the feedback page. 'abandonWithouAnsweringFeedbackQuestion' means the user just disconnects or closes the web page without providing the feedback.
+      * 'type': should be one of ['finish', 'abandon','abandonWithouAnsweringFeedbackQuestion']. 'finish' means the user successfully finishes the conversation, either by completing 12 or 15 turns or in the way that the other user leaves the conversation first. 'abandon' means the user abandons the conversation in the middle, but entering the feedback page. 'abandonWithouAnsweringFeedbackQuestion' means the user just disconnects or closes the web page without providing the feedback.
       * 'response': the answer to the post-conversation questions.
 The worker can choose multiple of them.
 The options presented to the user are as follows:
         * For type 'finish'
           * 1: The conversation is understandable.
           * 2: The other user is actively responding me.
           * 3: The conversation goes smoothly.
-        * For type 'abadon'
+        * For type 'abandon'
           * 1: The other user is too rude.
           * 2: I don't know how to proceed with the conversation.
           * 3: The other user is not responding to me.